OinkIguana/misc-projects/README.md

 # misc-projects

-Some small random projects I have.
-Various different languages.
+A few random small projects that aren't deserving of a whole repository each

-Nothing really useful or particularly good, but they're just little things that I play with now and then.
+Nothing really useful or particularly good, but they're just little things that I might play with now and then.

 == Sudoku Solver ==